MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-scriptdebug--debug-javascript-.md

     0:000> .scriptload C:\MyScripts\DebuggableSample.js
     ```

-To start actively debugging the script using the **.scriptdebug** command.
+To start actively debugging the script use the **.scriptdebug** command.

 ```
 0:000> .scriptdebug C:\MyScripts\DebuggableSample.js